 If you love mid century modern, and boho, and farmhouse, don’t be afraid to mix those!
 Obviously some of the trends from each style may not mesh well.
 But you CAN find a way to represent all of the styles you like.
 As long as you have varying textures, heights, shapes, etc – you will find a way to make them all come together!

 Your shelving and your entire home is meant to be a representation of YOU.
-So use things YOU like, and don’t worry so much about what style you’re going for.
+So use things YOU like, and don’t worry so much about which style you’re going for.
 Take your time and experiment, and save receipts.
 Return policies are unbelievably helpful!

 Abby and I made a video where we talk all about how to style open shelving here, and also a video showing you how we added each piece to all 3 designs here.

-Other design posts you may find helpful:
+Other home design posts you may find helpful: